Rethink Impact Management

 Seed Round in 2018

-Edmit is an educational technology company focused on enhancing transparency in higher education costs and value.
-The platform offers personalized data concerning scholarships, financial aid, employment outcomes, and student debt.
-By providing this comprehensive information, Edmit helps college-bound students and their families assess the overall costs and affordability of various colleges, enabling them to make informed decisions regarding their educational investments.
+Edmit operates an educational technology (ed-tech) platform that aims to enhance transparency in higher education costs and values.
+The company's platform offers personalized data on scholarships, financial aid, employment outcomes, and student debt, empowering college-bound students and their families to comprehend the holistic costs and affordability of various institutions, thereby facilitating well-informed decision-making.

 Series C in 2018